Dukan's Diet Review

 What is the biggest critique against this diet?

-The number one concern is that high protein diet have not been studied in the long term and have it can impact your long term health.
-This is a critique of any high protein diet FYI so no need to hate on the Dukan's for that sole purpose.
+The number one concern is that high protein diets have not been studied in the long term and how it can impact your long term health.
+The main concern being with liver damage.

 What about vegetarians?
 Tofu, tempeh and seitan doesn't sound like something I could survive on for 5 days or eat every other day for months on end...

-Another, more relevant critique is that this diet doesn't teach you long lasting healthy eating habits.
-Again, this critique is valid for any of diets.
-And I agree: a diet is not a sustainable lifestyle way.
-HOWEVER a diet can help you reach your weight goal for sure.
 I think that the Dukan's is a reasonable approach that allows enough leniency to be sustained for a few months.
 Once you have reached your desired goal, I would go back to eating more normally, taking some lessons from this diet with you.

 Clem